6 people| prep time 48 hours | cooking time 1 hour

 Place peel strips in large saucepan and cover with water.
 Bring to a boil over heat and simmer 5 minutes longer.
 Drain.

-In a medium saucepan, heat sugar and 1/4 cup water over high heat until boiling.
+In a medium saucepan, heat sugar – half the amount of the water – and 1/4 cup water over high heat until boiling.
 Add the finely cut orange peels, reduce heat and simmer 45 minutes, until water is dissolved and you have a sticky syrup.
 Remove peel with slotted spoon and dry on wire rack until completely dry.

-In a bowl, beat the eggs with sugar, add ricotta to the mixture and beat well to have an homogeneous cream.
+In a bowl, beat the egg yolks with sugar, add ricotta to the mixture and beat well to have an homogeneous cream.

 Separately beat the eggwhites until they form soft peaks.
 Put to one side.